jcdesimp/upld/README.md

 ```

-Main configuration variables are located at the top of the script
+Main configuration variables are located at the top of the script.

 Implementation of the `upload_file` function can be easily modified to suit your needs.
 Right now it does a system call to scp.